isaacyeboah/rss-feed-parser/README.md

 You will want to use the Laravel Sail instructions to quickly set up a local project [Laravel Sail instructions](https://laravel.com/docs/8.x/installation#getting-started-on-macos)

 ## Development
+clone this repository and cd into it

 Configure your .env file by making a copy from .env.example

 To run migration, use the command `./vendor/bin/sail migrate`.

+Now run `./vendor/bin/sail up` to start app server

 ## Usage